 Scholars and fans of “the art of the album cover” have garnered their resources to establish the Album Cover Art Hall of Fame Committee whose goal, through the establishment of this Hall of Fame site, is to recognize the contributions of those who have had a significant impact in the ongoing development and advancement of rock and roll album cover and packaging-related design, illustration and photography by inducting them into this Hall of Fame.

-After our initial Class of 2012 Inductees were honored – with the process having begun in 2010 and the voting for our “Freshman Class” having been completed in September 2012 – the Committee continues the process each year by selecting nominees in each of the featured categories for consideration by a voting body consisting of experts in the fields of packaging design, illustration, photography and music product marketing, and those nominees that receive the most total votes in their respective categories will be inducted.
+After our initial Class of 2012 Inductees were honored – with that process having begun in 2010 and the voting for our “Freshman Class” having been completed in September 2012 – the Committee continues the process in October each year by selecting nominees in each of the featured categories for consideration by a voting body consisting of experts in the fields of packaging design, illustration, photography and music product marketing, and those nominees that receive the most total votes in their respective categories will be inducted.
 Qualified individuals become eligible for induction 10 years after the publication of their first record album, CD, DVD or digital album cover image.

 Criteria for nominations each category vary (based on the technical and artistic differences inherent in each category), but the overall focus will be based on the influence and substance of the nominees’ contributions to the promotion and sale of recorded rock and roll music products.

 More info, interviews and news than any other similar site

 As part of our effort to bring you closer to the people that create great album cover art, our editors are working hard to provide in-depth information on the people – past and present – that earn their living producing great album art: Biographies, portfolios, news headlines and links to relevant sites, blogs and related media.